 5. Review the information and click Save These Results and Close Worksheet.

-6. The Default Minimum Margin will populate with the information from the worksheet.
+Note: The Default Minimum Margin will automatically populate with the information from the worksheet.

-(C) Default Desired Margin: This is the highest margin you want to achieve on a product on average.
-This will act as the default desired margin for all parts using Cost-Plus pricing unless this number is changed on a specific part.
+This value represents the maximum desired margin you want to achieve on a product, on average.
+It serves as the default target margin for all parts using Cost-Plus pricing, unless a different margin is specified for an individual part.

 1. For help calculating this value, click on the Shop Labor Cost & Margin Worksheet.